loganbek/streamline-tools/research/meetingNotes.md

 ### DISCUSSION

-- [ ] expected git repo functionality in options vs. local git management
 - [ ] walk through remaining pages and verify functionality
+  - [ ] commerce rules auto check or auto run??
 - [ ] file naming for non commerce + util functions (email)
 - [x] research remaining page types
 - [ ]

+- [ ] expected git repo functionality in options vs. local git management
+- [ ] LOGGING

 TALK ABOUT
 Yes that's correct.
 I believe you tested before and confirmed the Extension runs even when you open the BML Editor in a new window versus another tab.
 We need the Load and Unload to run on the BML Editor window but ideally we can find a way to Load either the Before Formulas or After Formulas from the "General" tab on the Attribute page.
 I think Tat even had separate buttons in the extention to handle this but I may be making that up.

 TODO:

+### SRS BUSINESS
 - [x] page state matcher for commerce action
 - [ ] addVendor_quote as example
 - [x] code for launching from console - [Define Function]
 - [ ] BML EDITOR AREA
+- [ ] add page specific injectors to content.js
+### GUI
+- [ ] add cute options and logging icon
+- [ ] page spectific button disabling

 - ADVANCED MODIFY BEFORE

 - ADVANCED MODIFY AFTER

 - ADVANCED VALIDATION

+- addVendor_quote.beforeFormulas.bml